CSI for Construction & Development and Municipal Personnel

 Municipal personnel need to understand their role, authority, and discretion for inspecting project sites.
 They need to assess the effectiveness of controls and be effective working with C&D personnel to keep pollutants out of their community waters.
 Additionally, municipalities often have construction projects of their own for which they must have permits.
 These projects often include roadways and bridges.

-Our CSI-Construction Permit course gives C&D and Municipal personnel the in-depth understanding they need of the permit that regulates their projects.
-Our CSI-Advanced Controls course provides an in-depth understanding of the various means by which water can be controlled both on and exiting from project sites.
-And, of course, we offer Erosion & Sediment Control courses
+Our CSI-Basic Construction course gives C&D and Municipal personnel the in-depth understanding they need of the permit that regulates their projects.
+Our CSI-Advanced Construction green infrastructure course provides an in-depth understanding of the various means by which water can be controlled both on and exiting from project sites.
+And, of course, we offer Erosion & Sediment Control courses.

-Permits require "Qualified Personnel" conduct inspections, be part of the Stormwater Team, etc. National Stormwater Center certifies graduates.
+Permits require that "Qualified Personnel" who conduct inspections be part of the Stormwater Team, National Stormwater Center certifies graduates.
 This certification indicates that the services our graduates conduct are being performed by professionals who have met the established standards of knowledge, experience, and competence required in the field of stormwater inspections.

 Cancellations: Class fees are refunded if received 14 days prior to start date, registration fees are non-refundable.
 Substitutions are allowed with notification to our business office.
 Cancellation or reschedule requests made less than 14 days of the class start date may not receive a refund nor a transfer.
 You agree to these terms when registering for the training.